vdevaa/Palouse-Alliance-Community-Resource-Platform/Sprints/Sprint_3/Sprint_Report/Sprint3Report.md

 * Adding Members to the Platfrom from Client
 * Finalizing Flyer Storage and Retrieval
 * Event Retention (in Supabase)
-* Analytics and Attendance Tracking
+* Analytics and Attendance Tracking (client mentioned not wanting this do to it being a redundant feature)
 * Email Notifications